Agnessy-ai/password-Strength-Checker/README.md

 2. Receive a report on the password's strength and potential vulnerabilities.

 ## Implementation
-This project is implemented in [language] and utilizes [libraries/tools].
+This project is implemented in Python

+re (Regex)

+string

+tkinter

 ## How to Run
-[Provide instructions on how to run or integrate the Password Checker into other projects.]
+Enter a password into the input field

+The tool checks for:

+Minimum length

+Variety of characters

+Common password usage

+Entropy score

+Feedback and suggestions are shown instantly

 ## License
 This project is licensed under [License Name].
 See the [LICENSE.md](LICENSE.md) file for details.